tpltnt/souvenir/README.md

   - check for new key by listing the keys in your keyring

 - create a clear signature:
-`gpg --no-default-keyring --keyring test.keyring --default-key <signing-key-id> --clearsign <file to be signed>`
+`gpg --no-default-keyring --keyring ./test.keyring --charset utf8 --default-key <signing-key-id> --clearsign <file to be signed>`

   - creates a clear signature (textfilecontent + signature frame)
   - file-extension: .asc

-- create detached signature: `gpg --no-default-keyring --keyring test.keyring --default-key <signing-key-id> --output <signature filename>.sig --detach-sig <file to be signed>`
+- create detached signature: `gpg --no-default-keyring --keyring ./test.keyring --default-key <signing-key-id> --charset utf8 --output <signature filename>.sig --detach-sig <file to be signed>`

   - detached signature is a binary file